datatrail-jhu/00_intro/manuscript/05_googlesheets.md

 ![leanpub_data sheet]()

-We are almost done, now we just need to label the different kinds of data we are going to collect.
-Start by clicking on the upper left hand square (called a "cell") and type "title".
+We are almost done setting up the spreadsheet, now we just need to label the different kinds of data we are going to collect.
+Start by clicking on the upper left hand cell (A1) and type "title".
 This will be the column where we are going to store information on the title of the book.

 ![leanpub_data sheet with title]()

-Then move one square to the right, click and type "readers".
+Then move one cell to the right, click and type "readers".
 This will be where we will store how many readers a book has.
-Move one more square to the right type "suggested" and then one more square and type "minimum".
+Move one more cell to the right type "suggested" and then one more cell and type "minimum".

+### Collecting data

 Now you are all set to start collecting data!
-To do this, go back to the webspage: https://leanpub.com/bookstore.
-Click on the book and write the title, number of readers, suggested, and minimum prices on a row.
+To do this open another new tab by holding _ctrl_ and pressing _t_, then go to the webpage: https://leanpub.com/bookstore.
+Click on the book and write the title, number of readers, suggested, and minimum prices on a row in the spreadsheet tab.
 When you are doing this make sure that:

 * There are no commas in numbers.
 Just leave them out.
 So don't write "1,036" write "1036" instead.
 * You don't put dollar signs for the price, just include the number like "7.99"